Gordon, Menzies, McMillin duo, Matlocks, Stacy, Dickerson, Cafro more early entries for BFGoodrich Tires 52nd SCORE Baja 500

 When completed, the historic race course will be another memorable example of all that Mexico’s Baja California has to offer, including high-speed dirt trails, sandy, rocky and silty natural terrain, majestic Baja washes and canyons, stretches along the ocean with elevations from sea level to over 3,000 feet.
 The course will be another jewel reflecting the stark beauty of Baja California.

 There will be three physical checkpoints, much of the course will run through Laguna Salada as well as going through parts of four of Baja California’s infamously magnificent washes: Amarillas, Chanate, Huatamote and Azufre.
+DETAILS

 As required by the health and safety protocols required to conduct this race, race week activities will have restricted access at the Eldorado Ranch with no spectators allowed for contingency, tech inspection and the start/finish compound.